NCIP/gdc-docs/docs/API/Release_Notes/API_Release_Notes.md

 | [v1.2.0](API_Release_Notes.md#v120) | August 9, 2016 |
 | [v1.1.0](API_Release_Notes.md#v110) | May 25, 2016 |
 | [v1.0.1](API_Release_Notes.md#v101) | May 16, 2016 |

+## v3.5.0

+* __GDC Product__: Application Programming Interface (API)
+* __Release Date__:  July 8, 2022

+### New Features and Changes

+* Features to support Data Portal performance were added.

+### Bugs Fixed Since Last Release

+* None

+### Known Issues and Workarounds

+* Fields are not counted as missing if parent field is also missing.
+This may occur with queries of nested fields in the Data Portal Advanced Search or an API query using a filter.
+This behavior could impact results reported using search parameters of "IS MISSING" or "NOT MISSING". <!-- PGDC-2530 // https://github.com/NCI-GDC/gdcapi/pull/524  -->
+* Certain very large API requests will time out.
+It is recommended to break up very large requests into a series of smaller requests. <!-- PGDC-2411 -->

 ## v3.3.0 <!--REQ-422-->